timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part F-Manning of Vessels/CHAPTER 83-MASTERS AND OFFICERS.md

 * (g) A registered staff officer serving under this section who is a member of the Navy Reserve may wear on the officer's uniform special distinguishing insignia prescribed by the Secretary of the Navy.

 * (h) The uniform stripes, decoration, or other insignia worn by a staff officer shall be of gold braid or woven gold or silver material.
 A crewmember (except a staff officer) may not wear any uniform with a staff officer's identifying insignia.

-### §8303.
-Service under licenses issued without examination
-* An individual issued a license without examination before October 29, 1941, to serve as master, mate, or engineer on a vessel not subject to inspection under part B of this subtitle, may not serve under authority of that license on a vessel that is subject to inspection under part B.

 ### §8304.
 Implementing the Officers' Competency Certificates Convention, 1936
 * (a) In this section, "high seas" means waters seaward of the Boundary Line.